Members develop great relationships with teammates and other families

 What do players do once they arrive at the tryout?

 Upon arriving at the tryout location, parents should check their daughters in at the registration table to confirm or submit registrations.
 Players will receive an identifying number.
 Players should not bring their own basketballs to tryouts.
-Players can shoot around until the tryouts begin.
+Players can shoot around if there is time before try tryouts begin.
+Remind them

 Are parents able to watch tryouts?